Celebrate Juneteenth 2024

 Juneteenth is the oldest known celebration commemorating the ending of slavery in the United States and is a City of Bellingham holiday as well as a state and federal holiday.
-The City holiday commemorating Juneteenth in 2023 is Monday, June 19, 2023.
+The City will honor and celebrate Juneteenth with a flag-raising ceremony at 11:30 a.m.
+Monday, June 17, at the Bellingham City Hall flag plaza.
+The official City holiday commemorating Juneteenth is Wednesday, June 19, 2024.

 In 1863, during the American Civil War, President Abraham Lincoln issued the Emancipation Proclamation, which declared slaves living in the Confederate states to be free.
 However, news that slavery was abolished did not reach the deepest parts of the former Confederacy in Galveston, Texas, until more than two years after the Emancipation Proclamation was signed.
 It was on June 19, 1865, that Union soldiers, led by Major General Gordon Granger, landed at Galveston with news that the war had ended and that the enslaved were now free.